ArgentDragonsClaw/Codex-d-Annwn/README.md

-# Grimoire
+# Codex d'Annwn

-Grimoire is a mobile-friendly 5e spellbook that organizes spell lists by class and level.
+The Codex d-Annwn is a mobile-friendly 5e spellbook that organizes a set of homebrew spells.

-See the latest compiled build here: [https://thebombzen.com/grimoire/](https://thebombzen.com/grimoire/)
+See the latest compiled build [here](https://argentdragonsclaw.github.io/Codex-d-Annwn/).

-Grimoire is forked from [ephe/grimoire](https://github.com/ephe/grimoire/), which has since been taken down (à la DMCA).
+Grimoire is forked from [https://thebombzen.com/grimoire/](https://thebombzen.com/grimoire/).

-## Contributing
-Feel free to open pull requests or issues on Github for any defects or suggested enhancements you may find.
-Alternatively, join my public discord at [https://discord.gg/gbykrG2](https://discord.gg/gbykrG2) and chat with me in `#software-dev-stuff`.

-If you'd like to submit a Pull Request or somehow contribute code, I recommend you read the [Style Guidelines](https://github.com/thebombzen/grimoire/blob/master/style-guidelines.md).
-If your submissions do not match this style I'll probably request changes rather than merge it.

 ## Changelog
-* See the commit history.
-The Grimoire is "done" at this point in that all the spells have been added (as of mid-to-late 2016).
+* Initial commit for the Codex

 ## To Do
-* Find a real home for class specializations (e.g. cleric's domains).
-Currently, to view spells available to a tempest cleric, one must do a tag search for: cleric | cleric (tempest).
-This is ulgy and needs fixing.
+* Most spells

 ## Structure
 Spells can be found inside `_posts/`.
 Each spell gets its own post, written and stored as a [Markdown](https://daringfireball.net/projects/markdown/basics) file.
 The date is arbitrary and never displayed, but still necessary for [Jekyll](https://jekyllrb.com) to process the posts properly.